nguyenpham/Banksia/README.md

 - Small, fast
 - Simple and short (in term of design and implementation)
 - Support chess engines with UCI and Winboard protocols
+- Support opening book formats edp, pgn, bin (Polyglot)
-- Tournament: concurrency, round robin, edp opening, ponderable
+- Tournament: concurrency, round robin, ponderable
 - Controlled mainly by 2 json files (one for configurations of engines, one for tournament management).
 That is very flexible, easy way to setup and change
 - Controllable by keyboard when games playing (type anything from keyboard to display the help)
 - Written in standard C++11